Shaheer-rossoneri14/Online-Exam-System/README.md

-This is online Exam System Project
+# Online Examination System

+This is a University Mini-project built using Django, HTML and a little bit of JavaScript.